The Basset Retriever is also known as the Basset Vertier. It’s a mix of the Basset Hound and the Golden Retriever.

 If you have a Basset Retriever that has more Golden Retriever in him, then he will most likely be eager to please, loyal to the core, and very energetic.

-On the other hand, if the Basset Hound is more dominant, your dog may have the tendency to be stubborn, a bit lazy, and definitely a barker.
+On the other hand, if the Basset Hound is more dominant, your dog may tend to be stubborn, a bit lazy, and a barker.

 Both these breeds are great at hunting and have a love for searching out prey.
 You can expect your Basset Retriever to have the same desires and tendencies.